MIMO Channel Estimation using Score-Based Generative Models: Introduction

-In this paper, we use a distribution learning approach for modeling high-dimensional, mmWave MIMO channels in a stochastic environment.
-We model the distribution of channels by learning its high-dimensional gradient (\textit{score}), making our method \textit{unsupervised} in terms of downstream channel estimation.
-During test time, we perform probabilistic channel estimation by sampling from the posterior distribution with an iterative algorithm.
-To learn the score of the distribution, we use score-based generative models, originally introduced in \cite{song2019generative} and that have been primarily demonstrated on natural image benchmark datasets, such as ImageNet \cite{dhariwal2021diffusion}.
+In this paper, inspired by recent results that show the potential of score-based (diffusion) generative models for specialized applications such as magnetic resonance imaging (MRI) reconstruction \cite{jalal2021robust,song2022solving}, we introduce a training and inference algorithm for wireless channel estimation using score-based generative models in a single-carrier, point-to-point MIMO communication scenario.
+We use a distribution learning approach for modeling high-dimensional, mmWave MIMO channels in a stochastic environment.
+We model the log-distribution of channels by learning the high-dimensional gradient -- known as the \textit{score}.
+To learn the score of the distribution, we use score-based generative models, originally introduced in \cite{song2019generative}, and that have so far been primarily demonstrated on natural image benchmark datasets \cite{dhariwal2021diffusion}.

-Inspired by recent results that show the potential of this method for specialized applications such as magnetic resonance imaging (MRI) reconstruction \cite{jalal2021robust,chung2021come,song2022solving}, we introduce a training and inference algorithm for wireless channel estimation using score-based generative models in a single-carrier, point-to-point MIMO communication scenario.
 For training, a database of known channels is used to train a score-based generative model in an unsupervised manner, that is independent of the pilot symbols.
-During inference, we tackle the challenges that arise when performing channel estimation in an out-of-distribution setting, to environments not seen during training, as well as in a very wide (e.g., up to $40$ dB) signal-to-noise ratio (SNR) range.
-Our experiments show that with the proposed approach, estimation performance is retained even when the simulated test channels come from a different distribution than the one during training, and gains of up to $5$ dB in energy-per-bit to noise ratio (Eb/N0) are achieved against competing deep learning methods in coded end-to-end communication system simulations.
+During test time, we perform probabilistic channel estimation by sampling from the posterior distribution using annealed Langevin dynamics.
+We tackle the challenges that arise when performing channel estimation in an out-of-distribution setting, i.e., to environments not seen during training, as well as in a very wide (up to $40$ dB) signal-to-noise ratio (SNR) range and in interference scenarios.
+Numerical simulations show that using the proposed approach, estimation performance is retained even when the simulated test channels come from a different distribution than the one during training, and gains of up to $5$ dB in energy-per-bit to noise ratio ($E_b/N_0$) are achieved against competing deep learning methods in coded end-to-end communication system simulations.
 We also investigate the computational complexity of the proposed approach, and identify promising future research directions in developing more compact and efficient deep neural networks to reduce estimation latency.